Mouhawos/Spidercrypt_CLI/README.md

 ## ❤️ Acknowledgments

 Thank you for checking out SpiderCrypt!
-If you find it useful, please give it a ⭐ on GitHub!
+If you find it useful, please give it a ⭐

 **Author:** Mouhamed Sow ([@MouhamedSo1978](https://github.com/MouhamedSo1978))
 **Location:** Laval, Québec, Canada